-- The Econ Bowl consists of two stages: - Preliminary Rounds: The first three preliminary round pairings are determined completely randomly.
-The final two pairings will be determined based on each team's records after the first two rounds.
-Teams with similar records will be paired. - Single Elimination: The top 4 teams will advance to a single elimination bracket.
-The semifinal matchups will be random.
+- The Econ Bowl consists of two stages: - Preliminary Rounds: Teams will play a total of eight matches across ten Preliminary Rounds.
+The first four match pairings will be determined completely randomly.
+The next four match pairings will be determined based on each team's records from previous rounds.
+Teams with similar records will be paired. - Single Elimination Bracket: The top four teams from the Preliminary Rounds will advance to a single elimination bracket, with seeding based on results from the Preliminary Rounds.
 The winner of the single elimination bracket will be declared the winner of the Econ Bowl. - Each round consists of two teams competing head-to-head in a verbal competition featuring a lockout buzzer system. - Teams earn points by buzzing in and answering questions.
-The team with the most points at the end of the match is the winner of that match. - Teams consist of four players and an alternate.
+The team with the most points at the end of the match is the winner of that match. - Teams consist of four players and one alternate.
 One player for each team should be designated as the captain: the captain is responsible for answering the bonus questions on behalf of their team.
 For any given match, notwithstanding any extenuating circumstances, the same set of four players must play throughout the match.
+Alternates may "sub in" between rounds, but NOT during rounds.